3 tablespoons preferred vegetable oil, divided

 12 ounces button or shiitake mushrooms, or a combination, finely chopped

-2 packed cups organicgirl© rebel greens, chopped
+2 packed cups organicgirl© baby bok choy, chopped

 1 tablespoon soy sauce

 1/2 teaspoon black pepper

 cornstarch, for dusting

 for dipping sauce:

 1/4 cup soy sauce

 1 teaspoon toasted sesame oil